Wilnel96/Fleetfuel/ROLE_SYSTEM_DOCUMENTATION.md

 - Main User has full control over the organization
 - Main User manages organizational integrity and information
 - Cannot be deleted or demoted without transferring status to another user

-### Optional: User Type (Supplementary classification)
-The `user_type` field is **OPTIONAL** and used for:
-- Reporting and analytics
-- Additional categorization
-- Internal classification

-Available user types:
-- `billing_user` - For reporting on billing personnel
-- `fleet_user` - For reporting on fleet managers
-- `driver_user` - For reporting on driver managers
-- `vehicle_user` - For reporting on vehicle managers
-- `finance_user` - For reporting on finance personnel
-- `reports_user` - For reporting on report users
-- `standard_user` - Basic classification
-- Can be null/empty - no supplementary classification needed

-**Important:** The `user_type` field does NOT replace or override the `title` field.
-It's purely supplementary.

 ### Granular Permissions
 Each user has specific permission flags: